 5. All twenty-one Croatian states declare themselves GMO free

 Croatia is home to 2.6million hectares of arable land, making it a prime target for the large-scale cultivation of GM crops in the EU.
-Yet as part of a process starting in 2003, all twenty-one of Croatia’s states have declared themselves GMO free zones.
+Yet as part of a process starting, all twenty-one of Croatia’s states have declared themselves GMO free zones.

 Written into the legislation in each state are rules forbidding the cultivation and import of GM seed and crops, as well as GM food products.
 These steps have been taken to safeguard the environment and agricultural biodiversity for future generations.